 Among BlackPush's efforts to curve Gun Violence we are partnering with different organizations, promoting laws that will help combat violence and working to ensure that the second amendment is protected but not at the cost of lives to the community.

 Our work with Social Injustice includes but is not limited to standing on the front line of issues plaguing the African American Community.
 This is our fighting cause as we grow to try and make our communities fairer.

 Voter suppression is when a group or individual is denied the right to cast a ballot based upon their background or community in which they come from.
 Today in America the groups that are disproportionately targeted are minority communities, especially the African American community.
 Voting is the fundamental tool that makes America so great and gives the people the power to control our future.

-We offer resources for ex-offenders to help them in their transitions into civilian life.
+We offer resources to aid individuals reintergrating back into society.
 Our goal is to make that transition as smooth as possible for them.
 Along with homeless people, former inmates are one of the more vulnerable populations in society.

 We are working on building a coalition of Pastors that are doing the work to help their communities.
 These Pastors and their churches are dedicating their time to giving much-needed support to their communities.

 We work each week to bring a roundtable discussion to our YouTube channel.
 This initiative was started so that we could have an open dialogue around our seminars and current events.
 We also strive to have guests that can discuss their areas of expertise and how we can bridge the gap between the community and elected officials.

 We work to push out an Op-Ed each week revolving around topics that matter most in our communities.
 Our pieces are meant to showcase the thoughts of our CEO from an unbiased perspective.
 Each piece is an even mix of his opinion and the facts that brought him to it.

 There are no up coming events